What is the UKMLA?

 #1.
 The first part will be the so-called Applied Knowledge Test (AKT), a theoretical multiple-choice quiz which tests graduates’ general medical knowledge.
 It will be the same both for UK students and international graduates.
 This test will be available at least four times per year, so you won't have to wait more than three months to take it after graduation.
 There will also be numerous locations for it worldwide.
 The only difference between the UK and international graduates is that British physicians will sit the exams at their universities.
 The AKT will be a computer-based test.

 #2.
 The Clinical and Professional Skills Assessment (CPSA) will focus more on the practical aspects of medicine.
 For students graduating from the UK, this assessment will be set and run by their medical schools with quality assurance from the GMC.
 The CPSA will occur in the GMC's clinical assessment centre in Manchester for international medical graduates.

 As previously discussed, the GMC aims to treat every candidate fairly, regardless of whether they come from the UK, Europe, or the rest of the world and which medical schools they got their degrees from.

-The UK Medical Licensing Assessment will help the GMC to maintain the high standard of medical education in the UK, as medical schools overseas will be evaluated and added to the list of GMC-recognised universities.
+The UK Medical Licensing Assessment will help the GMC to maintain a high standard of medical education in the UK, as medical schools overseas will be evaluated and added to the list of GMC-recognised universities.

 There’s also the matter of availability.
 While the second part of the UKMLA can only take place in Manchester, the first part will be far more widely available thanks to being computerised rather than held on paper.
-In theory, any facility in the world that is fit to hold computerised tests can hold it, meaning you won’t have to travel very far.
+In theory, any facility that is fit to hold computerised tests can hold it, meaning you won’t have to travel very far.

-Is UKMLA pass/fail?
+Is UKMLA a pass/fail?